Moses Okot Jr: Political career

-In January 2021, he was elected as a Member of Parliament representing Kioga Constituency in Amolatar District in the eleventh Parliament of Uganda (2021 to 2026) in the 2021 Ugandan general election and on 21st May 2021 he sworn in as the Member of Parliament.
+In January 2021, he was elected as a Member of Parliament representing Kioga Constituency in Amolatar District in the eleventh Parliament of Uganda (2021 to 2026) in the 2021 Ugandan general election and on 21 May 2021 he sworn in as the Member of Parliament.
 He won with 8537 votes defeating NRM’s candidate Okello Anthony He is a member on the Human Rights Committee and of the Defense and Internal Affairs since 2021.
 He serves as the Deputy Chairperson of Lango Parliamentary Caucus since 2021.
 In May 2022, Okot contested as FDC party's flag bearer in the race for the deputy speaker of the 11th parliament.

 Conflicts

-He was shot on the leg by a Uganda People’s Defence Forces (UPDF) soldier while holding a mobilisation rally for People Power, in Amolatar District.
+Okot was shot on the leg by a Uganda People's Defense Forces (UPDF) soldier while holding a mobilization rally in Amolatar District for People Power.